-Use a mind map to help you to plan your writing Write a rough draft Ask a friend to edit the draft Revise your text and make the necessary corrections Then write it neatly in the space on the opposite page.
+to plan your writing • Write a rough draft • Ask a friend to edit the draft • Revise your text and make the necessary corrections • Then write it neatly in the space on the opposite page.

 Now plan to write your own story.